 Canada Emergency Response Benefit

-The Government of Canada has announced a monthly Canada Emergency Benefit.
+The Government of Canada has announced a monthly response benefit to assist those who are unable to work due to COVID-19.
 The Canada Emergency Response Benefit (CERB) is a taxable benefit that will provide:

-- CERB provides $2,000 a month, for up to four months, for workers who lose their income as a result of the COVID-19 pandemic.
+- CERB provides $2,000 a month, for up to 28 weeks, for workers who lose their income as a result of the COVID-19 pandemic.

 - This program is specifically aimed at workers who would not normally be eligible for EI.

 - It would cover Canadians who have lost their jobs, are sick, quarantined, or taking care of someone who is sick with COVID-19, as well as working parents who must stay home without pay to care for children who are sick or at home because of school and daycare closures.

 - This program also applies to self-employed workers, seasonal workers and those who have recently run out of EI.
 People who make less than $1,000 a month due to reduced work hours will also qualify.